tytydraco/yessleep/out/My_math_textbook_wont_stop_describing_my_housedown_to_the_smallest_detail.md

 I didn’t understand. *Was it asking me which dimension I wanted to lose?*

-My gaze shifted to my crumpled paper-like “door” in the corner.
+My gaze shifted to my crumpled, paper-like “door” in the corner.

 If I lost my depth like my door, I’d become as flat as a cutout.
 In fact if I lost my width, or length or any dimension, the result would be the same.
 I’d become a 2D slice.
 A skin flake.